eved1018/BiostatisticsandInformatics/README.md

 # biostatisticsAndInformatics
-    BTM-6000: HW and projects for Bio-statistics and Informatics in Python and R.
+    BTM-6000: HW and projects for Biostatistics and Informatics in Python and R.